satellite-image-deep-learning/techniques/README.md

 ## General purpose annotation tools
 * [awesome-data-labeling](https://github.com/heartexlabs/awesome-data-labeling) -> long list of annotation tools
+* For a user friendly cloud hosted annotation and training solution checkout [Roboflow](https://roboflow.com/robincole).
+In addition to annotation the platform makes it easy to convert between annotation formats & manage datasets, as well as train and deploy custom models to private API endpoints
 * [labelImg](https://github.com/tzutalin/labelImg) is the classic desktop tool, limited to bounding boxes for object detection.
 Also checkout [roLabelImg](https://github.com/cgvict/roLabelImg) which supports ROTATED rectangle regions, as often occurs in aerial imagery.
 * [Labelme](https://github.com/wkentaro/labelme) is a simple dektop app for polygonal annotation, but note it outputs annotations in a custom LabelMe JSON format which you will need to convert.
 Read [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f)
 * [Label Studio](https://labelstud.io/) is a multi-type data labeling and annotation tool with standardized output format, syncing to buckets, and supports importing pre-annotations (create with a model).
 Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats